evanchooly/mongo-java-driver/POJOCodecUsage.md

 }
 ```

-2. `documentName()` sets the name to be used in MongoDB when serializing a field to the database.
+2. `documentFieldName()` sets the name to be used in MongoDB when serializing a field to the database.
 This defaults to the Java field name.
 2. `type()` sets the type of the field.
 Generally, this will be a single class reference such as `String.class`.
 If the type can be parameterized, however, mutiple classes can be given to represent the parameterized types.  e.g.. if the field is a `List<String>`, this method would then called like this:  `builder.type(List.class, String.class)`.
 3. `storeNulls()` instructs the mapper how to handle null values.
 When `true`, if a field is null in a Java object that null will be stored in the document in MongoDB as well.
 If `false`, that value will not be stored and the mapped key name will not be present in the document at all.
 4. `storeEmpties()` applies similar logic to "container types."
 If field is a `Collection` or a `Map`, it's value might be non-null but it might also be empty.
 That is, it's `size()` returns 0.
 In these cases, it is often desirable to not store that field at all and thus save some space on disk.
 In this case, `builder.storeEmpties(false)` would prevent the mapper from storing those empty values.
 This setting has no effect on fields that are not a `Collection` or a `Map`.  **The default behavior is to not store null and empty values.**